-Since 2011, the WHO Kobe Centre (WKC) has been collaborating with the Centre for Well-being and Society of Nihon Fukushi University in Nagoya, Japan, to improve metrics for evidence-based policy-making on ageing in Japan.
+Since 2011, the WHO Kobe Centre (WKC) has been collaborating with the Centre for Well-being and Society of Nihon Fukushi University in Nagoya, Japan, to improve metrics for evidence-based policy-making on ageing and health in Japan.

 Kondo K. (ed.)
 Health inequalities in Japan: an empirical study of older people.
 Melbourne, Trans Pacific Press, 2010.

 Twenty-five municipalities have agreed to take part in the next JAGES survey.
 This includes the participation of the big cities of Kobe and Nagoya for their second time; the new addition of two other large cities, Yokohama and Niigata; as well as some rural municipalities with very aged populations.
 These locations span across Japan from the northern prefecture of Hokkaido to the southern prefecture of Kyushu.
 In addition to the survey data, there are also plans to pool other relevant sources of data across these municipalities to allow for further comparative analyses.
 This project has been recently designated as a pilot study for the Cabinet-approved programme on “Visualization of Information on Health and Long-term Care” (unofficial English translation), and is funded in part by the participating municipal governments and by grants from the Ministry of Health, Labour and Welfare and the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan.